Sebastián Lehuedé

 Career

-I currently work as a Lecturer (Assistant Professor) in Ethics, AI and Society in the Department of Digital Humanities at King’s College London.
+I currently work as a Lecturer (equivalent to Assistant Professor) in Ethics, AI and Society in the Department of Digital Humanities at King’s College London.
 You can access my KCL web profile here.

 Previously, I worked as a postdoc at the Centre of Governance and Human Rights (CGHR), University of Cambridge (2021-2023).

-I obtained a PhD in Networks, Data and Society from the Department of Media and Communications, London School of Economics and Political Science (LSE), in 2021.
+I obtained a PhD in Data, Networks and Society from the Department of Media and Communications, London School of Economics and Political Science (LSE).
 My doctoral thesis received the 2022 Dissertation Award from the Association of Internet Researchers (AoIR).

 Expertise